winderai/bacalhau-landscape-analysis-benchmarks/installation/SINGLE-NODE.md

 - Spark
 - Snowflake **???**

-Proceed by installing each framework and related prerequistes by running the following script.
+Proceed by installing each framework and related prerequistes by running the following script (process duration ~5 minutes).
 Please DO NOT launch any cluster (yet).

 ```bash